Bug Out Vehicle List | 27 Essentials

 A bug out vehicle (BOV) is a type of vehicle that is specifically designed to help its occupants quickly and safely evacuate an area in the event of an emergency or disaster.
 This could be anything from a natural disaster like a hurricane or earthquake to a man-made disaster like a terrorist attack or civil unrest.

 The goal of a BOV is to provide its occupants with a means of transportation that is reliable, durable, and capable of handling a variety of different terrains and road conditions.
-BOVs are typically larger and more rugged than the average passenger vehicle and are often equipped with a number of specialized features that make them well-suited for emergency situations.
+BOVs are typically larger and more rugged than the average passenger vehicle.
+They are usually equipped with a number of specialized features that make them well-suited for emergencies.

 Features of a BOV